spacemeshos/docs/docs/start/smesher/post_1n.md

 ### Step-By-Step Migration

 1. **Preparation** : Before starting, stop all operations on your current nodes to ensure data integrity during the migration.
-Make sure that all nodes _were_ running in latest version of Spacemesh newer or equal 1.4.0.
+Make sure that all nodes _were_ running the latest version of Spacemesh newer or equal 1.4.0.
 This is crucial to avoid any potential issues with the migration process.
 Nodes that were running 1.3.x series **only** cannot be migrated directly.

 2. In the go-spacemesh release you'll find `merge-node` tool.
 It's a tool that allows you to merge two or more nodes into one.
-Currently it assumes all or nothing during merging.
+Currently, it assumes all or nothing during merging.

 Run it with the following command: